raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 The legend is generated as a table with the data series labels and small label boxes with the color of the series.
 If you want to format the labels in some way, e.g. make them to links, you can pass in a function for "labelFormatter".
-Here's an example that makes them
+Here's an gfcz that makes them
 clickable:

 ```js